cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

   configuration file and access is granted on a per session basis where the password needs to be entered.
 * *Service based authentication:* The authentication is delegated to an external process.
-One example here is Auth.
-The service that acts in behalf of the user needs to have access to the appropriate cloud provider credentials
+The service that acts on behalf of the user needs to have access to the appropriate cloud provider credentials